CaptainLunar/love.hs/readme.md

 You can add your own messages in the following .txt files:
 * lovegreet.txt -> Messages used to greet the user.
-* lovemsg.txt   -> Messages used to support the user.
+* lovemsg.txt   -> Messages used to lovingly support the user.

 Todo: